ultralytics/.github/SECURITY.md

-At Ultralytics, the security of our users' data and systems is of utmost importance.
-To ensure the safety and security of our projects, we have implemented several measures to detect and prevent security vulnerabilities.
+At [Ultralytics](https://ultralytics.com), the security of our users' data and systems is of utmost importance.
+To ensure the safety and security of our [open-source projects](https://github.com/ultralytics), we have implemented several measures to detect and prevent security vulnerabilities.

 ## Snyk Scanning